z3h4/useful-commands/Javascript/react.md

   - **With React we no longer need worry about querying and updating DOM elements.**
   - Instead, we describe a webpage using small, reusable components, and React will take care of efficiently creating and updating DOM elements.
 - So, components help us write reusable, modular, and better organized code.
+- Essentially a React application is a tree of components with the `App` being the root bringing everything together.

 ## How React Works?